linuxserver/docker-tautulli/README.md

 * `-p 8181` - Port for webui
 * `-v /config` Contains tautulli config and database
-* `-v /logs` Map this to PLex Media servers log directory - bonus points for mapping RO
+* `-v /logs` Map this to PLex log directory - recommended RO
 * `-e PGID` for GroupID - see below for explanation
 * `-e PUID` for UserID - see below for explanation
 * `-e TZ` for setting timezone information, eg Europe/London